Muda Hashim Secondary School

 Muda Hashim Secondary School, Tutong (Sekolah Menengah Muda Hashim, Tutong; SMMHT) is a government boys' secondary school in Bukit Bendera, a village subdivision under Pekan Tutong in Tutong District in Brunei.
 The school provides five years of general secondary education leading up to O Level qualification.
 It has 636 students.
-The current principal is Mohamad Saiful Bahrin bin Sabri.
+The current principal is Awang Radiman bin Haji Idris.

 Namesake

 With the agreement of the Government Schools Education Committee, the school's name was changed in honour of Pengiran Bendahara Seri Maharaja Permaisuara Pengiran Muda Hashim ibni Pengiran Bendahara Pengiran Anak Abdul Rahman (1907–1998).
 He was a member of the Brunei royal family who served in a number of important capacities, including the Legislative Council, the Privy Council, and the Brunei Islamic Religious Council.